 Sun-dried tomatoes have had their heyday in the early 90s but have fallen out of favour since then.
 Not in my kitchen!

 Adding them to pasta dishes is one of my favourite ways of using sun-dried tomatoes.
-This 5 Minute Ravioli Sauce, that uses sun-dried tomato pesto is consistently in the top 5 popular recipes on Vikalinka.
+This 5 Minute Ravioli Sauce uses sun-dried tomato pesto and is consistently in the top 5 popular recipes on Vikalinka.

 Another favourite is roasted Parmesan broccoli with garlic and sun-dried tomatoes.
 Everyone will fall in love with this flavourful vegetable dish.

-The recipe for this sun-dried tomato pasta was related to me in very loose terms by an older Italian lady on one of our trips to Italy.
+The recipe for this sun-dried tomato pasta was related to me in very loose terms by an older Italian lady on a trip to Italy.
 She gave it to me along with a jar of the best sun-dried tomatoes I’ve ever tasted.